P2333/Papers-of-Robust-ML/README.md

 ## Verification
 * [On the Effectiveness of Interval Bound Propagation for Training Verifiably Robust Models](https://arxiv.org/pdf/1810.12715.pdf) (ICCV 2019) <br/> This paper proposes the scalable verificatin method with interval bound propagation (IBP).

-* [Automated Verification of Neural Networks: Advances, Challenges and Perspectives](https://arxiv.org/pdf/1805.09938.pdf) <br/> This paper provides an overview of main verification methods, and introduces previous work on combining automated verification with machine learning.
-They also give some insights on future tendency of the combination between these two domains.
+* [Efficient Neural Network Robustness Certification with General Activation Functions](https://arxiv.org/abs/1811.00866) (NeurIPS 2018) <br/> This paper proposes the verification method for general activation with locally linear or quadratic approximation.

 * [Scaling Provable Adversarial Defenses](http://papers.nips.cc/paper/8060-scaling-provable-adversarial-defenses.pdf) (NeurIPS 2018) <br/> They add three tricks to improve the scalability of previously proposed method.
 Experiments are done on MNIST and CIFAR-10.

 * [Provable Defenses against Adversarial Examples via the Convex Outer Adversarial Polytope](https://arxiv.org/pdf/1711.00851.pdf) (ICML 2018) <br/> By robust optimization (via a linear program), they can get a point-wise bound of robustness, where no adversarial example exists in the bound.
 Experiments are done on MNIST.

+* [Automated Verification of Neural Networks: Advances, Challenges and Perspectives](https://arxiv.org/pdf/1805.09938.pdf) <br/> This paper provides an overview of main verification methods, and introduces previous work on combining automated verification with machine learning.
+They also give some insights on future tendency of the combination between these two domains.

 <a id='Theoretical'></a>
 ## Theoretical Analysis